Paying USCIS Fees

 If you are inside the United States

-Depending on the form you are submitting, you may pay your fees online using a credit/debit card or bank withdrawal; by mail by card or check; or in person at a USCIS field office.
+Depending on the form you are submitting, you may pay your fees online using a credit/debit card or bank withdrawal; by mail with a card or check; or in person at a USCIS field office.
 You must submit the correct fees or we will reject your form.

 When you send a payment, you agree to pay for a government service.
 Filing and biometric service fees are final and non-refundable, regardless of any action we take on your application, petition, or request, or if you withdraw your request.
 Please refer to the form you filed for additional information, or you may call the USCIS Contact Center at 800-375-5283 (for people who are deaf, hard of hearing, or have a speech disability: TTY 800-767-1833).